FutureTPM/ROTed/README.md

 * `include`, `rel_art` and `src` contain our implementations.
 * `thirdparty` contains third-party libraries which are needed to build the project.
-* `util` contains utilities scripts to ease certain tasks
+* `utils` contains utilities scripts to ease certain tasks

 ## Code Overview